-Figure 10 shows the pH-dependent activity of deamidation and transamidation.
-The maximum activity for both reaction types is given at pH 5 (Figure 14, see also section pH-profile).
+Figure 7 shows the pH-dependent activity of deamidation and transamidation.
+The maximum activity for both reaction types is given at pH 5 (see also section pH-profile, Figure 11).
 Transamidation is favored over deamidation with faster reactions rates (about 12-times at pH 5 to 57-times at pH 9).
 Overall, transamidation is less affected by pH than deamidation.
-Increasing temperature result in increased activity, but temperature does not affect the preference of transamidation over deamidation (ratio = 15 +/-1).
+Increasing temperatures result in increased activity, but temperature does not affect the preference of transamidation over deamidation (ratio = 15 + /-1).